-On December 31, 2018, we had a total of three drilling rigs drilling horizontal wells.
-Our current drilling schedule anticipates that we will utilize three horizontal rigs during the first part of 2019 and decrease our drilling rig count thereafter.
-We do not anticipate utilizing any vertical rigs throughout 2019.
-If we decrease our drilling rig count and/or completion crews, it will have a negative impact on our production, especially oil production, and reserves, as well as potentially result in contract termination penalties.
+On December 31, 2019, we had a total of three drilling rigs drilling horizontal wells.
+Our current drilling schedule anticipates that we will utilize four horizontal drilling rigs during the first half of 2020 and decrease our drilling count thereafter.
+We do not anticipate utilizing any vertical drilling rigs in 2020.
+If we decrease our drilling rig count and/or completion crews, it will have a negative impact on our production, especially oil production and reserves.
 See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Obligations and commitments" and Note 14.c to our consolidated financial statements included elsewhere in this Annual Report for additional information.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Obligations and commitments" and Note 15.b to our consolidated financial statements included elsewhere in this Annual Report for additional information.